What’s an overdraft and what causes it?

 Please note that you’ll have to request extended Courtesy Pay for each of your checking accounts.
 Most importantly, if you do not choose extended Courtesy Pay, Vantage Credit Union WILL NOT authorize and pay overdrafts for ATM and everyday debit card transactions, which may lead to purchases and/or ATM withdrawals being declined.

 Overdraft protection is a feature of a checking account that acts as a “safety net” that covers your transactions and keeps you from incurring certain merchant fees should you overdraw your checking account.

 How does overdraft protection work?

 Available funds are automatically transferred from your Regular Savings to cover your overdrafts.
 Due to Federal Regulation D, the total number of pre-authorized transfers and/or withdrawals and overdraft transfers that can be completed from your Regular Savings account is limited to six each month.
 Each automatic overdraft protection transfer from Regular Savings does incur a nominal fee.
-If your overdraft amount and applicable fee(s) exceed your Overdraft Protection Line-of-Credit and your Regular Savings available balance, our discretionary Courtesy Pay service may cover eligible overdrafts after first deducting our standard Courtesy Pay Fee for each overdraft transaction covered by our discretionary Courtesy Pay service.
-If the options mentioned above aren’t available, or have been exhausted, the outstanding items can’t be processed and will be returned.
-This will result in a fee(s) assessed for these items.
+If your overdraft amount and applicable fee(s) exceed your Personal Line-of-Credit and your Regular Savings available balance, our discretionary Courtesy Pay service may cover eligible overdrafts after first deducting our standard Courtesy Pay Fee for each overdraft transaction covered by our discretionary Courtesy Pay service.
+If the options mentioned above aren’t available or have been exhausted, the outstanding items can’t be processed and will be returned.
+This will result in a fee(s) being assessed for these items.